MiSTer-devel/CoCo3_MiSTer/README.md

 ## CoCo3FPGA port to MiSTer

-This is a port of Gary Becker's famous CoCo3 in an FPGA to the MiSTer platform by Stan Hodge.
+This is a port of Gary Becker's famous CoCo3 in an FPGA to the MiSTer platform by Stan Hodge, Gary Becker and Alan Steremberg.

 ## Roms Needed